tealeeseng/RoboND-DeepLearning-Project/writeup-deeplearning.md

 ## Future Enhancements
 We had witness why Deep Learning works well when we deepen Encoding/Decoding layers.
 We may want to try Deeper networks, more epochs, as well as collecting more relevant hero images from far.

 The images are masked in blue color for hero, and in green color for other human.
 Background are masked in red.
+Masking is class labelling process in this project.
 Therefore, the training are focus on classifying these 3 classes.
-Other objects, like tree, will be considered as background and therefore the classification result is not as useful as human or hero.
-In order to recognized other objects, other objects have to be masked with another color, so that the FCN can pick up the new classes.
-The fcn_model(inputs, num_classes)'s num_classes has to be adjusted accordingly as well.
-In the real world situation, we may train simpler FCN and utilize RGB-D camera for masking process.
-This may create masking data faster with much less labourise manual masking.
+Other objects, like tree, will be considered as background and therefore the classification result is not as useful as identifying human and hero.
+In order to recognized other objects, other objects have to be masked with other colors, so that the FCN can pick up the new classes.
+The fcn_model(inputs, num_classes)'s num_classes has to be adjusted as well.
+In real world situation, we may train FCN by utilize RGB-D camera for masking process.
+This may create masking data faster with much less laborious manual masking.

 #### Appendix: